Skip to main content

 NCActionType

-An enumeration (Enum) that defines the possible types of interactions a transaction can have with a contract.
+An enumeration (Enum) that defines the possible types of actions a contract user (wallet or another contract) can perform on a contract's multi-token balance.
 Can be one of the following:

 Usage: